microsoft/dstoolkit-devcontainers/README.md

 3. For each subdirectory with tests, running Pytest for all tests inside the matching Docker container built in step 2
 4. All test results and coverage reports are combined for each individual src subdirectory that had tests and is made ready for publishing in a CI pipeline

-Note that the ci-test.sh can be run locally aswell and it is assumed that all tests are written with Pytest.
+Note that the ci-test.sh can be run locally as well and it is assumed that all tests are written with Pytest.

 ### Azure Deveops CI Pipeline
 See https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops for how to setup a pipeline in Azure Devops.
 Note that to use the provided template in this repository, you will need to specify the path to .azuredevops/ado-ci-pipeline-ms-hosted during the pipeline setup process in Azure Devops.